codesnail/BehavioralCloning/README.md

 3. 100 GB = 40 hrs
 4. 1 TB = 17 days

+#### Performance on GPU

+For this experiment, the g2.2xlarge instance was provisioned on AWS cloud, with 1 NVIDIA Kepler GK104 Grid GPU plus 8 vCPUs and 15 GB RAM.
+The average runtime on GPU was 0.12 sec per MB, compared to 1.4 sec per MB for quad-core.
+This is a 91.4% improvement in runtime!
+To understand the scale of difference on big data, with 1TB of data it will take 1.45 days on GPU vs 17 days on quad-core.

 #### Performance Impact of Removing or adding layers

 In this experiment, I note the runtime performance by removing the fully connected layer only, then again by removing the convolutional layer only.
+This experiment was run on quad-core CPUs.

 | Layer         		                                 | Runtime (per 500 samples) |
 |:--------------------------------------------------:|:-------------------------:|